srinivasbhootam/Astra_Voice_Assistant/README.md

 ## **Contributing**
 Contributions, suggestions, and bug fixes are welcome!
 Feel free to fork the repository, make your changes, and submit a pull request.
-If you encounter any issues or have ideas for improvements, please open an issue [here](https://github.com/yourusername/astra-voice-assistant/issues).
+If you encounter any issues or have ideas for improvements.

 ## **License**